 BYT: What’s the worst part of your job?

 Carusone: What do I not look forward to… I guess some of the stuff we just talked about honestly.
 That’s what I stress about, what’s the future of the city?
 What’s the future of the company as it relates to city?
 That’s the big picture.
 I think it’s also the big picture financial pressure, that if it were to change it’d be hard for us.
 We got really really lucky here from a rent perspective because we got in so early.
 We couldn’t keep up with what they’re charging across the street.
 I’m really happy with the products, I’m really happy with the team and the culture we built here, but that’s a big picture threat.
 And that’s why doing a distillery in an urban area is obviously harder.
 Doing it in the rolling hills of Kentucky, where land is given away essentially, is a lot easier.
 At some point in the next probably two years, maybe sooner, we’ll need to find a shitty warehouse to just store things.
 We’re actually already renting a container from Douglas for dry storage, for glass.
 This business is such the economics of quantity kind of thing.
 The price breaks are astronomical when you start ordering bigger quantities, which we want to do, but it’s all about storage.
 I mean like all of these brands have their own bottles.
 That’s a lot of glass.
 And then all the other shit, caps, labels.

 BYT: The stuff you don’t dream about when you open a distillery.

-Carusone: Totally, but when you can get like 50% price break, you’re like, “We’ll, we’re going to figure it out.”
+Carusone: Totally, but when you can get a 50% price break, you’re like, “Well, we’re going to figure it out.”
 We’re going to use that price savings to rent a container and drive the forklift across New York Avenue.
-When the sun is rising and the traffic isn’t bad, I’m like “go! go! go!” across a four lane highway with a forklift full of glass.
+When the sun is rising and the traffic isn’t bad, I’m like, “Go! go! go!” across a four lane highway with a forklift full of glass.